tigthor/NSABlocklist/README.md

 - [x] Provide external file for sources, reference and researches
 - [x] Create an external References.txt for all necessary spying information so people can directly link into it
 - [ ] Sort documents, release full documentation and collections under Release
+	- [ ] Explain how to handle leaks/releases, cause saying 'use VPN' isn't enough.

 Utils